X4 Pharmaceuticals Inc (XFOR) Shares Soar Above 1-Year High - News Heater

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at XFOR starting from DiBiase Mary, who sale 2,642 shares at the price of $1.25 back on Sep 08.
-After this action, DiBiase Mary now owns 147,894 shares of X4 Pharmaceuticals Inc, valued at $3,300 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at XFOR starting from Ragan Paula, who sale 39,906 shares at the price of $0.90 back on Nov 03.
+After this action, Ragan Paula now owns 836,441 shares of X4 Pharmaceuticals Inc, valued at $35,915 using the latest closing price.

-WYZGA MICHAEL S, the Director of X4 Pharmaceuticals Inc, purchase 25,000 shares at $1.20 during a trade that took place back on Aug 18, which means that WYZGA MICHAEL S is holding 76,667 shares at $29,875 based on the most recent closing price.
+Mostafa Adam S., the Chief Financial Officer of X4 Pharmaceuticals Inc, sale 230,645 shares at $0.73 during a trade that took place back on Nov 01, which means that Mostafa Adam S. is holding 80,221 shares at $168,371 based on the most recent closing price.

 Stock Fundamentals for XFOR